Buy Tickets To The Current Show At The Plymouth Theatre

 The Plymouth Theatre was built thanks to The Shubert Family and producer/director Arthur Hopkins in 1917.
 By the time The Plymouth Theatre went up, The Shubert Family succeeded in having a full block of theatres to their credit; The Plymouth and The Booth on 45th street and The Broadhurst and The Shubert Theaters on 44th street.

 Wheelchair seating and restrooms are available in The Plymouth Theatre with additional restrooms located in the lower lobby.

 When first erected in 1917, The Plymouth Theatre had approximately 1000 seats.
 After subsequent building additions, the theatre now holds 1,079 seats.
 Some of the more desirable seats in the house tend to be front mezzanine and center orchestra (rows C-I leaning towards being the most favorable).

-By subway, take the A, C and E trains to 42nd street or the 1/9 or 2/3 trains to 42nd street, Times Square.
+By subway, take the A, C and E trains to 42nd street or the 1/2/3 trains to 42nd street, Times Square.
 Walk north to 45th street.
 The Plymouth Theatre is between Broadway and 8th Avenue.